Quasi-Steady Model of a Pumping Kite Power System: Computational approach

 with the sagging-induced tangential force component given by $F_{t,\tau} = \sfrac{1}{2} \sin\theta\, m_t g$.
+For strong sagging the ground plane distance between the centre of mass and the kite decreases and as a result $F_{t,\tau}$ increases while $F_{tg,\tau}$ decreases.
 If the tether mass is small compared to the tensile force the sagging will be small and the tensile forces at both suspension points will differ very little.
 We can introduce the relative gravitational force

 to quantify the relative importance of gravity.
 For small values of $\gamma$ the effect of gravitational forces will only be minor.